ym820/foreground_window_forcast/index.md

 <img src="assets\many_to_one.jpg" class="center" width=800 alt="LSTM" />

 Input Data:
+- Numerical feature:
+  - Scaled app duration
+- Binary features:
-- Hour - Time of day in 24 hour format
+  - Hour - Time of day in One-Hot Encoded format
-- Month - Month in a year represented in numeric form 1-12
+  - Month - Month in One-Hot Encoded format
-- Minute - Minutes
+  - Minute - Minutes in One-Hot Encoded format
-- Date - Day of the month
+  - Date - Day of the month in One-Hot Encoded format
   - Weekday - Day of the Week (e.g. Monday, Tuesday) in One-Hot Encoded format
   - Is_Weekend - A binary number.
 1 represents a weekend and -1 a week day
   - Is_Winter_Holiday: A binary number.
 1 represents a winter holiday and -1 for every other date.
-- scaled current hour's duration

 Explanation of our Input Selection: